Free life insurance quotes in minutes

 Lifestyle, habits & hobbies

-If you have a high-risk job or hobby, it could impact your life insurance rates.
+If you have a high-risk job or hobby, it could impact your life insurance rates, too.
 If you only partake in these activities infrequently, your premiums might not be affected at all.
 In other cases, insurers may add exclusions to your policy to offset the risk.
 An exclusion to your policy could mean that if you die while participating in a risky activity, your beneficiaries won’t receive the payout.
 Below are some of the lifestyle choices insurers may ask you about:

-Designate a beneficiary
+Choose a beneficiary

 On your application, you’ll need to name your policy’s beneficiaries — they’re the people who will receive the payout if you die.